tilt-dev/tilt.build/blog/_posts/2021-03-18-kubernetes-is-so-simple.md

 A common take on Kubernetes is that it's very complicated.

-Because it's complicated, the configuration is very verbose.
+... and because it's complicated, the configuration is very verbose.

-Because there's so much config YAML, we need big toolchains just to handle that config.
+... and because there's so much config YAML, we need big toolchains just to handle that config.

 I want to convince you that the arrow of blame points in the opposite direction!

 Kubernetes has a simple, genius idea about how to manage configuration.

-Because it's simple and consistent, we can manage more config than we ever could before!
+Because it's straightforward and consistent, we can manage more config than we ever could before!
 And now that we can manage oodles more config, we can build overcomplicated systems.
 Hooray!

-Those configs can be complicated.
-But in this post, we're going to cover the simple parts, and how to explore them.
+The configs themselves may be complicated.
+So in this post, we're going to skip the configs.
+We'll focus purely on the API machinery and how to explore that API.

+Building APIs this way could benefit a lot of tools.

 ## What is the Idea?